 Bring some earplugs along with your nose plugs

-The Zip Coaster achieves the same result with its zippy, if raucous, conveyor belts.
+The Zip Coaster is, in fact, zippy.
+But its conveyor belts are raucous.
 The belt in the loading station cranks up only when the ride operator activates it.
 The ride’s other three belts, however, perpetually drone at a low RPM, and then automatically kick into high gear when a raft is about to approach.

 At low speed, the sound is annoying.
 When they accelerate into zip mode, however, the belts emit nerve-shattering roars reminiscent of an industrial-strength wood chipper or chain saw.
 It’s hard enough to carry on a conversation in a cavernous indoor water park with the reverberating din of water cannons, screaming riders, and buckets of cascading water.
 The Kalahari’s Zip Coaster amps up the cacophony to ear-splitting levels.